 We’ve outgrown our 40-seat office space and have taken another 16-seat office, on the same floor.

 It’s exciting and surprising, how fast we are growing.
-And as we’re all hyped up with the business going well, we realized there’s a lot more to do.
+And as we’re all hyped up with the business going well, we realised there’s a lot more to do.

 One special aspect of the business our team looked into is how to rev up our recruitment process.